 In 2009 he stopped painting due to a combination of circumstances.
 It was from 2005 that he began to be increasingly drawn to more general wildlife photography, and this remains so up to the present day.

-Equipment: Nikon D800 and D300 cameras, the Nikkor 200-400mm.
-VR II zoom, Nikkor 70-200mm.
+Equipment: Nikon D800 and D300 cameras, Nikkor 70-200mm.
 VR II zoom, Nikkor 17-55mm. f/2.8 wide-angle, and the Sigma 105mm. f/2.8 Macro lenses;¬† Manfrotto, Gitzo & Really Right Stuff tripods and tripod heads are employed as supports, although I’m intending to move to lighter equipment, the FujiFilm XT series and lenses, due to weight restrictions for a forthcoming trip to Southern Africa, my first outside Europe.
-Natural lighting without flash is preferred, with the occasional use of warming or cooling reflectors for macro work.
+Natural lighting without employing flash is preferred.

-Lifestyle:¬† I’m¬†unmarried with no children, I don’t drive or use a bicycle due to unpredictable seizures resulting from the fractured skull, using public transport and taxis to plan wildlife photography in such a way that all¬†locations and species in Britain are accessible.¬† I¬†buy organic wherever possible, eat no red or white meat, using sustainable fish, shellfish, crustaceans, and use Quorn as a meat replacement, as well as oats & milled linseed museli with fresh fruit.
-Sourdough bread is a favourite, as is raw goats milk, tea & coffee, and occasionally lemon & ginger tea, sometimes with Matcha as an energy boost.¬† White¬†bread, junk food, pre-prepared supermarket meals, wheat-based products, and takeaways are off the menu, although being fortunate to live just down the road from Squires, I’m able to attest that their fish and chips are irresistible.
-Despite a relatively small carbon footprint, I’m as guilty as¬†the next person regarding digital hardware and the effects of its¬†production on the planet, such as the aggressive land-grabs in search¬†of minerals and rare earths; to do without it, and the website as an¬†online gallery, would be almost unthinkable now.¬† It’s an uncomfortable¬†dilemma, and where’s it all heading?
+Lifestyle:¬† Unmarried with no children, I don’t drive or use a bicycle due to unpredictable seizures resulting from the fractured skull, using public transport and taxis to plan wildlife photography in such a way that all¬†locations and species in Britain become accessible.¬† Buying local/organic wherever possible, I eat red meat only occasionally (venison), try to buy sustainable fish, shellfish, crustaceans, and use Quorn as a meat replacement, as well as oats & milled linseed museli with fresh fruit.
+Sourdough bread is a favourite, as is raw goats milk, tea & coffee, and occasionally lemon & ginger tea, sometimes with Matcha as an energy boost.¬† Junk food, pre-prepared supermarket meals, and most takeaways are off the menu, although being fortunate to live just down the road from Squires, I’m able to attest that their fish and chips are irresistible.
+Despite a relatively small carbon footprint, I’m as guilty as¬†the next regarding digital hardware and the effects of its¬†production on the planet, such as the aggressive colonial land-grabs in search¬†of minerals and rare earths; to do without it, and the website as an¬†online gallery, would be difficult to imagine.¬† It’s an uncomfortable¬†dilemma, and where’s it all heading?
 See the musings page for a few ideas.
-As to my beliefs, although not a practising Buddhist, I’m most attracted to its philosophy, and essentially humanist and atheist in outlook.
+As to my beliefs, although not a practising Buddhist, I’m most attracted to its philosophy, being essentially atheist and humanist in outlook.